 Most veterinarians will recommend bisacodyl, otherwise known as Dulcolax®, for home use for temporary relief of constipation.
 If your dog has an allergy or is sensitive to this drug, it should not be used.
 Dogs with obstructions in their gastrointestinal tract, tears within their intestinal walls, or rectal bleeding should not use bisacodyl.
 If your dog is on other medications for other medical conditions, please consult with your veterinarian to ensure there are no drug interactions.
 Understanding your dog’s signs and symptoms and keeping a close eye on your dog after administering bisacodyl will be imperative, as your dog may experience cramping and nausea and potentially even diarrhea after taking this medication.

 If your dog is not facing chronic constipation and is only dealing with occasional discomfort from constipation, you may look into a natural fiber to add to your dog's diet.
 You do not want your dog to become compacted by not gaining relief sooner rather than later.
-However, offering your dog foods such as pumpkin may help move things along making your dog more comfortable.
-If your dog has constipation more often than an occasional day or two, be sure he has access to and is drinking plenty of water throughout the day.
-You can add supplements to your dog's diet every day or supply them with temporary relief for the occasional bouts of constipation by using canned dog foods to increase their moisture and liquid intake, canned pumpkin to provide fiber, milk, which can serve as a laxative for dogs within a few hours, or digestible oils such as olive oil added to their dog food can help coat the intestines, easing their bowels.
+However, offering your dog foods such as pumpkin may help move things along, making your dog more comfortable.
+If your dog has constipation more often than an occasional day or two, be sure they have access to and are drinking plenty of water throughout the day.
+You can add supplements to your dog's diet every day or supply them with temporary relief for the occasional bouts of constipation by using canned dog foods to increase their moisture and liquid intake, or canned pumpkin to provide fiber.
+Milk, which can serve as a laxative for dogs within a few hours, or digestible oils such as olive oil added to their dog food can help coat the intestines, easing their bowels.

 Know When to Call Your Vet

-As with any at home remedy, if your dog is sick and or not feeling well you may want to check with your veterinarian first before administering any medication.
+As with any at-home remedy, if your dog is sick and not feeling well, check with your veterinarian first before administering any medication.
 Overall, Dulcolax® and the active ingredient of bisacodyl is safe for your dog for the occasional moments of constipation.
 A comfortable dog is a happy dog, and a happy dog is what you want within your home.